sandialabs/wiretap/README.md

     - UDP
         - Transparent "connections"
         - ICMP Destination Unreachable when port is unreachable
-* API
+* Application
     - API internal to Wiretap for dynamic configuration
+    - Chain servers together to tunnel traffic through an arbitrary number of machines
-    - Add peers after deployment for multi-user support
+    - Add clients after deployment for multi-user support

 ## Demo

-The demo has three hosts and two networks:
+The demo has four hosts and three networks for testing multi-hop/nested tunnels, but only the first target host is reached in the examples below.

 ```
 ┌──────────┐